uplion/infra-config/README.md

 terraform apply -auto-approve
 ```

+> [!WARNING]
-The application may be failed, and in that case, you can just run `terraform apply -auto-approve` again to fix the issue in most scenarios.
+> The application may be failed, and in that case, you can just run `terraform apply -auto-approve` again to fix the issue in most scenarios.

 ### Destroy